 Somewhere in France, 1634

 The first rays of dawn touched his face, awakening him gently to a new day.
 Two heads on the same pillow were all that were not tucked warmly under the woolen covers topping the tavern's fine feather bed.
 His eyes still closed, Jacques slowly drifted his hand down the soft, smooth curve of her back.
 He came to a stop at the last curve of her waist.
-She breathed heavily, still asleep from the . . .
+She breathed heavily, still asleep from the night . . .

 We're very sorry, but this content is only available to current subscribers.